Introduction to iOS 9

 - Support for generating and using keys inside the secure enclave (via the

-For more information, please see our Introduction to Touch ID documentation.
+For more information, please see Touch ID and Face ID in Xamarin.iOS.

 Right-to-Left Language Support